Syrphus ribesii

 Syrphus ribesii is a very common Holarctic species of hoverfly.
 Its larvae feed on aphids.
 In common with many other species of hoverfly, males have the eyes meeting on the top of the head, whilst females have their eyes widely separated.

 Description

 Adults are very similar in appearance to Syrphus vitripennis and Syrphus torvus.
-Females are distinguished from the former by having entirely yellow femora, and from the latter by having no hairs present in their eyes.
+Females are distinguished from both by having entirely yellow hind femora, and from the latter by having no hairs present in their eyes.
 Males also have bare eyes, unlike S. torvus, but are extremely similar to S. vitripennis, differing only in having some black hairs present on the hind femur and in having the second basal cell of the wing entirely covered by microtrichia.
 The male genitalia and the larva have been described.

 Frons is posterior to the lunulae, shiny black.
 Sternites have lateral and median black marks.
 Male femora 3 is black for basal 2/3.
 Femora 3 is yellow.
 Lateral margins of tergites are black except at the ends of the yellow bands.